gbmj/litesite/README.md

-You can create a non-blog-like site simply by omitting blog-like navigation placeholders (those with `PREV`, `NEXT`, `TOC`) and using the same pre and post files for all pages, or by having no input files with `litesite: collection` in the frontmatter.
+You can create a non-blog-like site simply by omitting blog-like navigation placeholders (those with `PREV`, `NEXT`, `TOC`) and using the same `pre` and `post` files for all pages, or by having no input files with `litesite: collection` in the frontmatter.

-If you write your content in markdown: pandoc supports a whole lot of fancy stuff out of the box (fenced code, header attributes, definition lists, pipe tables, ...) without extra options or extensions, if you use 'markdown' as your input format.
+If you write your content in markdown, pandoc supports a whole lot of fancy stuff out of the box (fenced code, header attributes, definition lists, pipe tables, ...) without extra options or extensions.
 See https://pandoc.org/MANUAL.html#pandocs-markdown.

 ### Limitations: